lukasschwab/bandcamp-feeds/README.md

 # bandcamp-feeds

-`bandcamp-feeds` is a JSON Feed generator for [Bandcamp](https://bandcamp.com/) artist pages; it naïvely processes their HTML, so I expect it to break eventually.
+`bandcamp-feeds` is a JSON Feed generator for [Bandcamp](https://bandcamp.com/) artist and label pages; it naïvely processes their HTML, so I expect it to break eventually.

 ## Usage

-Because artist pages are hosted at *subdomains* of `bandcamp.com`, requests to `bandcamp-feeds` that don't specify an artist will yield a 500 Internal Server Error: requests to `https://.bandcamp.com` are invalid.
+Because artist pages are hosted at *subdomains* of `bandcamp.com`, requests to `bandcamp-feeds` that don't specify an artist or label will yield a 500 Internal Server Error: requests to `https://.bandcamp.com` are invalid.

-Instead, specify an artist page.
+Instead, specify an artist or label page.
 For example: [`https://bandcamp-feeds-url.com/slift`](https://bandcamp-feeds-dot-arxiv-feeds.wl.r.appspot.com/slift).

 ## Resources